NGEET/fates-tutorial/docs/source/create_scripts.md

 # Create Scripts

 The `create_fates_run.sh` script is a set of instructions specifying the configuration of the FATES run.
-An example script is found under run_scripts.
+An example script is found in the fates-tutorial repository under run_scripts (outside the container) or scripts (insdie the container.
 To run the create script and launch a FATES simualtion we open a terminal window, change directory to the directory where the script is located and then type:

 ```
-./create_elm-fatese-singlepoint-1pft_bci_invinit.sh
+./create_elm-fates-singlepoint-1pft_bci_invinit.sh
 ```

 In the page below we explain what key parts of the script do.